Bachelor of Science (BSc) In AI Landscape Design

 Course level:Advance

-The Professional Degree in AI Landscape Architecture Design is a comprehensive, studio-based program structured to progressively develop students from foundational design learners into practice-ready landscape architecture professionals.
-The program begins by establishing core competencies in design thinking, visual communication, ecological literacy, and technical drafting through introductory design studios, principles of spatial composition, graphic communication, tropical ecology, plant biology, and essential software such as AutoCAD, Photoshop, and basic 3D modelling.
+The Bachelor of Science (BSc) in AI Landscape Design is a comprehensive, studio-based undergraduate programme designed to progressively develop students from foundational design learners into skilled professionals capable of applying artificial intelligence and advanced digital technologies within landscape design practice.
+The programme begins by establishing core competencies in design thinking, visual communication, ecological literacy, and technical drafting through introductory design studios, principles of spatial composition, graphic communication, tropical ecology, plant biology, and foundational digital tools such as AutoCAD, Adobe Photoshop, and basic 3D modelling.

-The program culminates in an integrated sustainable landscape studio and a final thesis or capstone project, where students independently address complex landscape challenges, demonstrating their ability to synthesize design, environmental systems, technical knowledge, and professional judgment at a level expected of entry-level landscape architects.
+The programme culminates in an integrated sustainable landscape design studio and a final-year thesis or capstone project, in which students independently address complex landscape challenges using both ecological principles and AI-enabled analytical tools.
+Through this project, students demonstrate their ability to synthesize landscape design, environmental systems, digital technologies, and professional judgment at a level appropriate for entry-level roles in landscape design and related fields.

 Course Overview

-The Professional Degree in AI Landscape Architecture Design is a comprehensive, studio-based professional program designed to educate and train students to become competent, ethical, and environmentally responsible landscape architecture professionals.
-The course integrates design creativity, ecological understanding, technical knowledge, and professional practice to address contemporary challenges in natural, urban, and cultural landscapes, with a strong emphasis on tropical and climate-responsive environments.
+The Bachelor of Science (BSc) in AI Landscape Design is a comprehensive, studio-based undergraduate programme designed to educate and train students to become skilled, ethical, and environmentally responsible landscape design professionals.
+The programme integrates design creativity, ecological understanding, scientific knowledge, and digital technologies—including artificial intelligence—to address contemporary challenges in natural, urban, and cultural landscapes, with particular emphasis on tropical and climate-responsive environments.

-Throughout the program, students engage in a structured sequence of landscape design studios supported by theoretical, technical, and digital skill-based units that progressively increase in scale and complexity—from small sites and planting design to urban, regional, and infrastructural landscapes.
-The curriculum emphasizes sustainable design principles, green infrastructure, environmental impact assessment, construction technology, landscape planning, and community-based participatory approaches, ensuring that graduates can design landscapes that are functional, resilient, and socially inclusive.
-Advanced training in industry-standard digital tools, visualization, GIS, and professional documentation equips students with the technical proficiency required in contemporary practice.
+Throughout the programme, students participate in a structured sequence of landscape design studios supported by theoretical, technical, and digital skill-based courses that progressively increase in scale and complexity—from small-scale sites and planting design to urban, regional, and infrastructural landscapes.
+The curriculum emphasizes sustainable landscape design, green infrastructure systems, environmental impact assessment, landscape construction technology, and landscape planning, while incorporating AI-assisted environmental analysis and digital modelling to support more informed and data-driven design decisions.

 Course Contents